 When a new baby joins your family, children might feel excited – but also a bit left out.
-Giving them lots of love, time and attention helps lay the groundwork for a positive relationship with their new sibling.
+Giving children lots of love and attention helps lay the groundwork for a positive relationship with their new sibling.

 Helping toddlers and preschoolers feel positive about a new baby